IntisarArik/PianoJS/README.md

 # Piano JS

 This simple virtual piano is made using object literals in javascript.
-This project is a practical example of alternatives to switch statment.
+This project is a practical example of alternatives to switch statements.
 Switch statement can be bug prone and violates the Open-Closed Principle.
+Object literal is one of the ways to replace switch statement in your project.

 ## How the piano works